dibyendumajumdar/ravi/README.rst

 JIT Implementation
 ++++++++++++++++++
-The LLVM JIT compiler is mostly functional.
+The LLVM JIT compiler functional.
 The Lua and Ravi bytecodes currently implemented in LLVM are described in `JIT Status <http://the-ravi-programming-language.readthedocs.org/en/latest/ravi-jit-status.html>`_ page.

 Ravi also provides an `LLVM binding <http://the-ravi-programming-language.readthedocs.org/en/latest/llvm-bindings.html>`_; this is still work in progress so please check documentation for the latest status.

-As of July 2015 the `libgccjit <http://the-ravi-programming-language.readthedocs.org/en/latest/ravi-jit-libgccjit.html>`_ based JIT implementation is also functional but some byte codes are not yet compiled.
+As of July 2015 the `libgccjit <http://the-ravi-programming-language.readthedocs.org/en/latest/ravi-jit-libgccjit.html>`_ based JIT implementation is also functional but some byte codes are not yet compiled, and featurewise this implementation is somewhat behind the LLVM based implementation.

 Performance Benchmarks
 ++++++++++++++++++++++